Whyiest/Juice-Shop-Write-up/1-star/scoreboard.md

 **Category:** Miscellaneous\
 **Difficulty:** ⭐ (1/6)

-This challenge requires participants to locate a carefully hidden "Score Board" page within the application.
+This challenge requires to locate a carefully hidden "Score Board" page within the application.
 The solution to this challenge involves analyzing the JavaScript code of the application to discover the route to the Score Board page.

 ## Tools Used